 Electrical consumption for the plant at full flow is projected to average 2,520,000 kWh per year, which would cost \$252,000 annually.
-To fully offset that energy use with an on-site solar farm, the City is exploring construction of a 1.76 Megawatt

-(MW) solar farm that would deliver 2,170,000 kWh annually.
-This would require more than 5,000 340-watt solar panels and could be located on 7 to 9 acres within the treatment plant site.
+To fully offset that energy use with an on-site solar farm, the City is exploring construction of a 1.76 Megawatt (MW) solar farm that would deliver 2,170,000 kWh annually.
+This would require more than 5,000 340-watt solar panels and could be located on 7 to 9 acres at the north end of the treatment plant site.

 The proposed solar farm would be integrated into the local and regional power grid operated by Flathead Electric Cooperative and Bonneville Power Administration.
-A preliminary cost analysis estimates it would cost \$3.5-4.5 million to build and operate, an expense that would be paid off through energy savings in approximately 20 years.5
+A preliminary cost analysis estimates it would cost up to \$5 million to build and operate, an expense that would be paid off through energy savings in approximately 20 years.